samgusa/FetchRecipeApp/README.md

   This is the time spent cleaning up all the code to look presentable.

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?

 Yes I did make some trade-offs.
 I would have preferred to make more thorough unit tests, such as doing some mocking, to cover more use cases.
 I focused more on the user experience, and the backend then the testing logic.
+I think I would have also liked to do more on the error handling.
+I would like to have implemented something like a popup warning if a series of errors happen, such as no service.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?

 I think that the testing is the weakest part of the project.
 I have familiarity with simple logic based unit tests, however I have limited experience with network based unit tests.
+I think that I would have liked to expand on the tests in the future.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.

 I thought that it would be a nice idea to include a picker to show what the different views look like for the different endpoints.
-It shoudl still work any way that the user may want.
+It should still work any way that the user may want.
 I also included the link in the app and above here where I found a way to use caching images in SwiftUI.